 This package is currently priced at £30 per month and gives customers an average speed of 63MB/sec.

-We recommend this package if your have 3-5 connected devices in your home, however 63MB is still not the fastest when compared to some of the other well known providers out there.
+We recommend this package if you have 3-5 connected devices in your home, however, 63MB is still not the fastest when compared to some of the other well-known providers out there.

 All packages include access to a UK based dedicated support team, that will help you with any queries regarding setup, or your service in general.